How to make money as a teenager in the UK

 Do teens pay taxes on their earnings?

-Under-18s only pay tax and income tax if they earn more than £1,042 a month (over £12,570 a year).
+Under-18s only pay income tax if they earn more than £1,042 a month (over £12,570 a year).
 Still, everyone has to pay tax at some point, so it's essential to explain to your child what income tax is.
 Also, at 16, be sure your teen knows they need to pay National Insurance payments if they have a part-time job.
 This will come off as an automatic deduction that entitles them to things like the state pension, maternity pay and statutory sick pay.

 What can teens do with the money they make?